 Wakkerstroom Music Festival Celebrates Fifth Year

 The fifth Wakkerstroom Music Festival takes places 20-22 March 2015.
-In celebration of this important milestone, the organisers have decided to combine the second Wakkerstroom Music Festival Bursary Competition (WMFBK) with the 2015 Festival.
-The Wakkerstroom Music Festival is a non-profit organisation with the main aim to raise funds that will enabling promising music students to further their studies.
+In celebration of this important milestone, the organisers have decided to combine the second Wakkerstroom Music Festival Bursary Competition (WMFBC) with the 2015 Festival.
+The Wakkerstroom Music Festival is a non-profit organisation with the main aim to raise funds that will enable promising music students to further their studies.
 Sponsors who already gave their support to make this wonderful weekend, filled with classical music at the foot of the Drakensberg Mountains, is SAMRO, Hunt Essential, BASA and Nolands, Nedbank Arts and Culture, and the WMF’s media partner is the e-tv Sunrise Breakfast Show.

 The 2015 WMFBK has already received numerous entries and the closing date for submissions to the competition is 6 February 2015.
 Six prizes, the first prize being R60, 000, will be awarded to deserving young musicians.
 The semi-final of the WMFBK will take place of 19 March and the final on 20 March, followed by the prize-giving ceremony.
 After the award ceremony, the WMF will open with a performance by the popular Odeion Quartet with Samson Diamond from Bloemfontein and a classical jazz concert led by Barbora Tellinger.